The Princess and the Frog: Theme park ride

-In June 2020, it was announced that the Splash Mountain theme park attraction, which is themed to Disney's 1946 film Song of the South, would be rethemed based on The Princess and the Frog in Disneyland and Magic Kingdom, which was stated to have had been in development since 2019.
+In June 2020, it was announced that the Splash Mountain theme park attraction, which is themed to Disney's 1946 film Song of the South, would be re-themed based on The Princess and the Frog in Disneyland and Magic Kingdom, which was stated to have had been in development since 2019.
 The announcement came amid the ongoing George Floyd protests and online petitions to change the theme of Splash Mountain.
 The New York Times reported that Disney executives had privately discussed removing the attraction's Song of the South theme for at least five years, before putting into development the Princess and the Frog theme.

 Tiana's Bayou Adventure as it appears at Disneyland.

 The attraction's storyline takes place after the events of the film, with Tiana hosting a party for the people of New Orleans during Carnival season.
-She discovers that due to a mix-up, her celebration is missing a band and needs the guests' help to find one, as they join her and Louis on a trip to the bayou to search for critter musicians.
+Due to a mix-up, her celebration is missing a band and she needs the guests' help to find one, as they join her and Louis on a trip to the bayou to search for critter musicians.
 In June 2022, Anika Noni Rose mentioned during an interview on Live with Kelly and Ryan that she had been involved with discussions with Disney on what they wanted the attraction to be like.
 In July 2022 during the Essence Music Festival in New Orleans, Disney announced that the attraction would be called Tiana's Bayou Adventure, setting an opening date of "late 2024" at both parks.
 At the D23 Expo in September 2022, it was confirmed that Rose, Bruno Campos, Michael-Leon Wooley, and Jenifer Lewis would be reprising their roles for the attraction.
 The Magic Kingdom version of Splash Mountain closed in January 2023, while the Disneyland version closed in May 2023.
 Tiana's Bayou Adventure opened at Magic Kingdom on June 28, 2024 and at Disneyland on November 15, 2024.